MicrosoftDocs/msteams-docs/msteams-platform/promote-app-adoption.md

 [Back to top](#understand-how-you-can-drive-app-adoption)

-## Help admins to do app configuration and rollout for their users
+## Step 2: Help admins to do app configuration and rollout for their users

 Admins can set up an app governance process that manages your organization's IT policies, standards, and risk profiles.
 Admins control the availability of apps and influence the adoption of apps within their organizations.